All Episodes

 It's replayed three times.

-The EVP itself, in this case, obviously a child's voice, is replayed three times.
+The EVP itself, in this case, obviously a child's voice, is replayed three times after the original sentence and response.

 So listen very, very carefully.

-Come and see, Brendan, if it makes a difference with me.
+Come and see, Drendan, if it makes a difference between the two.

 That sounds like it's a circle to me.